MarkPajak/turnstile-qr-validator-app/README.md

    cd turnstile-qr-validator-app

 2. run npm install:

    npm run setup
+   npm run port-emulate

-3. start the app
+4. start the app

    npm start

-4. in a  new terminal on the same directory: npm run port-emulate
+5. in a  new terminal on the same directory:

-5. in a  new terminal on the same directory: npm run port-commant
+   npm run port-commant